-Version 1 Effective from 18 July 2018
+Effective from: 18 July 2018 Last updated: 19 December 2018

 The Confederation is aware of recent governance-related events across the wider charity landscape.
 These have highlighted the risk of poor practice in one charity damaging the reputation and public perception of the reliability of all charities within the same sector.
 The Confederation believes it is important for all Member organisations to demonstrate sound governance practices in all their undertakings.
 This document is an aide memoire for those Member organisations to compare against their established governance practices.